ffflora/ffflora.github.io/content/posts/SQL_notes_2.md

 #### UPDATE & DELETE

 - Use `UPDATE` carefully, include `WHERE`
-- If want to delete some values, set them to `NULL`.
+- You can't use `DELETE` to delete the value from a single col or tableful of cols.
+If want to delete some values, set them to `NULL`.
 - If want to delete all the rows from the table, use `TRUNCATE TABLE` than `DELETE`, it does the same as `DELETE` but it runs faster.
+- The statement `DELETE FROM your_table` will delete the whole table, so always include a `WHERE` clause after it.